carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 |![Activated T-cell 2]({{ page.root }}/fig/activated-tcell-2.png)|![Quiescent T-cell 3]({{ page.root }}/fig/quiescent-tcell-2.png)|
 |![Activated T-cell 3]({{ page.root }}/fig/activated-tcell-3.png)|![Quiescent T-cell 3]({{ page.root }}/fig/quiescent-tcell-3.png)|

-We will use a subset of the images and follow the workflow in a [T cell classification study](https://doi.org/10.1002/jbio.201960050).
+We will use a subset of the images and follow the workflow in a [T-cell classification study](https://doi.org/10.1002/jbio.201960050).

 _Comment: Restructure to be like slides, add 2-3 examples, ask questions about what we think the labels are (show of hands)_
 _Comment: If we want to make this an activity, show the first two examples of each class and reserve the third for the interactive question_

 ### Machine learning methods

-The goal of this study is to develop a method to classify T cell activation state (activated vs. quiescent).
+The goal of this study is to develop a method to classify T-cell activation state (activated vs. quiescent).

 ### ml4bio software setup

-We will be using ml4bio software to build classifiers with the T cell images.
+We will be using ml4bio software to build classifiers with the T-cell images.
 Refer to the [Setup](https://gitter-lab.github.io/ml-bio-workshop/setup.html) for instructions on how to install and launch the ml4bio software. _Comment: We should learn how to use relative links_
 To better understand the software features, check out the [About ml4bio](https://gitter-lab.github.io/ml-bio-workshop/about/index.html) page.
 All of the datasets that we will be using for this workshop have been formatted to fit the ml4bio requirements.